by Dr. Tom Lombardo

 Passive solar is one of the oldest heating/cooling/lighting technologies.
 In some climates, that’s all you need; in others, it can greatly reduce your energy bills.
 While some techniques lend themselves best to new construction, others can be retrofitted to an existing house.

-A PV system costs about $4 per watt, including installation.
-A typical house may require a 4 kilowatt (4000 watts) system to meet all of its electrical needs but if you’re grid tied, you can start with a small system now, to lower your energy bills, and add to it later.
+In 2022, a PV system cost about $2.50 per watt, including installation.
+It’s even less when you factor in the federal tax credits for residential solar systems.
+A typical house may require a 4 kilowatt (4000 watts) system to meet all of its electrical needs but if you’re grid-tied, you can start with a small system now, to lower your energy bills, and add to it later.
 Prices are dropping!